 Reduction in unfair dismissal qualifying period from two years to six months

-The Employment Rights Bill reduces the qualifying period for claiming unfair dismissal from two years to six months.
+The Employment Rights Act 2025 reduces the qualifying period for claiming unfair dismissal from two years to six months.

-Although the Government originally planned to remove the unfair dismissal qualifying period altogether (making unfair dismissal a day-one right), it has announced that it is instead reducing the qualifying period from two years to six months.
-This means that plans to introduce a statutory probation period, referred to as the "initial period of employment" and involving a "lighter-touch process for employers to follow to dismiss an employee who is not right for the job", are no longer expected to proceed.
+The Government had originally planned to remove the unfair dismissal qualifying period altogether (making unfair dismissal a day-one right), but the provisions were amended before the Employment Rights Act 2025 was finalised.
+Plans to introduce a statutory probation period, with a "lighter-touch process for employers to follow to dismiss an employee who is not right for the job", have been dropped.

 See Unfair dismissal: qualifying conditions for claiming for more information.